paranim/pararules/README.md

 1. `initSessionWithRules` must be called at the top level of your module, not inside a procedure, because it is generating types and procedures.
 2. You will not be able to `add` new rules to the session afterwards, because it must know all of its rules at compile time.
+3. Compile times will slow down as more rules are added.

 ## Tips